freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Unlike many classical logic gates, all quantum logic gates are reversible.
 It means that no information is ever lost in the process of computation until the measurement (observation) is performed.
 Compare this to e.g. the classical `AND` gate: its output is a single bit from which there's no way to reconstruct the inputs.
 (However, it is still possible to perform classical computing by picking only reversible gates.)

 This reversibility requirement has practical consequences.
-If information somehow manages to escape the system during computation it means the state was observed (e.g. by the environment into which the information had escaped), and thus the fragile quantum system had experienced decoherence and the complex amplitudes are gone; no quantum computation can be done at this point, only classical bit manipulation.
+If information somehow manages to escape the system during computation it means the state had been observed (e.g. by the environment into which the information had escaped), and thus the fragile quantum system had experienced decoherence and the complex amplitudes are gone; no quantum computation can be done at this point, only classical bit manipulation.
 Thus, the quantum computer must be completely isolated from the rest of the universe.
 In practice, depending on the architecture, it may require physical isolation from electromagnetic radiation, from any particles (so, a vacuum is required) and from any energy (so, a near absolute zero temperature is required).

 A qubit can be modeled mathematically in different ways.
 One way is a Bloch sphere, named after the Swiss-American theoretical Felix Bloch.